hackforla/website/README.md

 ### Step 1: Get added as a member of the GitHub repository

-In the hfla-website slack channel, send your GitHub name to the project manager or on the channel thread and we'll add you as a member to the GitHub repository.
+In the hfla-website slack channel, send your GitHub name to the project manager (or on the slack channel thread) and we'll add you as a member to the GitHub repository.

-Once you have accepted github invite (comes via email), please do the following:
+Once you have accepted github invite (comes via email or in your GitHub.com inbox), please do the following:

 Mark your own membership public https://help.github.com/en/articles/publicizing-or-hiding-organization-membership#changing-the-visibility-of-your-organization-membership